ohmp/james-project/src/adr/0036-eventbus.md

 James mailbox uses an event driven architecture.
 It means every meaningful action on mailboxes or messages triggers an event for any component to react to that event.
-MailboxListeners allow executing actions upon mailbox events.
+`MailboxListener` allows executing actions upon mailbox events.
 They could be used for a wide variety of purposes, like enriching mailbox managers features or enabling user notifications upon concurrent mailboxes operations.

 Interactions happen via the managers (RightManager, MailboxManager, MessageManager, MessageIdManager) which emits an